 Legal History deals with topics in ancient and modern legal history, including aspects of the Roman legal system, the legal framework of slavery in English legal history and law reform movements and legislative action in the 19th century.

-1. The capacity to locate and use primary sources of legal history efficiently and effectively;
+1. Demonstrate capacity to locate and use primary sources of legal history efficiently and effectively;

-2. The capacity to engage in legal research and craft arguments based on a legal history topic provided by your lecturers;
+2. Demonstrate capacity to engage in legal research and craft arguments in writing based on a legal history topic provided by your lecturers;